sharmsa66/sanshaami/README.md

 This software development would usher new paradigms in software development.
-We wil develop long and maintainable code  to maintain demands of fast development.:
+We will develop long and maintainable code  to maintain demands of fast development.: